Duties of the Publisher

 - Peer review:

 The editor must ensure that the peer review process is fair and timely.
-Submitted manuscripts must be reviewed by at least two external and independent reviewers.
+Submitted manuscripts must be reviewed by at least three external and independent reviewers.
 If necessary the editor should seek additional opinions.
 The editor shall select reviewers who have suitable expertise in the relevant field, taking into account the need for appropriate, inclusive, and diverse representation.
 The editor shall follow best practices in avoiding the selection of fraudulent peer reviewers.
 The editor shall review all disclosures of potential conflicts of interest and suggestions for self-citation made by reviewers in order to determine whether there is any potential for bias.

 - Fair play: